LastAncientOne/Stock_Analysis_For_Quant/Excel_Stock/Excel Risk-Adjusted Returns Ratios Measurement/README.md

 #### Maximum Drawdown is a metric with simple indicator of risk that is both intuitive and easy to understand.
 Maximum drawdown measures the greatest peak-to-trough decline that an investment strategy experiences over time.
 As a result, maximum drawdown is expressed as a percentage and reflects the largest price move down from a new high.
 For example, lower maximum drawdown implies less risk, higher maximum drawdown implies higher risk.

 # Risk-Adjusted Returns Ratios Explanation
+Information ratio is risk-adjustment metric to measure the portfolio returns above the returns of a benchmark, usually an index such as the S&P 500, to the volatility of those returns.

 Kappa ratio is risk-adjustment metric to measures of risk-adjusted performance that considers downside risk.

 Omega ratio is risk-adjustment metric to measures probability-weighted profits and losses.